nwjnilsson/nanocut-firmware/README.md

 which is a [GRBL](https://github.com/grbl/grbl)-based firmware with support for adding a Torch Height Controller for CNC plasma cutting.
-The same author has also created the control software [NcPilot](https://github.com/UnfinishedBusiness/ncPilot) (my fork of that can be found [here](https://github.com/nwjnilsson/nanocut-control)), which is a cross-platform g-code sender compatible with this firmware.
+The same author has also created the control software [NcPilot](https://github.com/UnfinishedBusiness/ncPilot) (my fork of that can be found [here](https://github.com//nanocut-control)), which is a cross-platform g-code sender compatible with this firmware.

 At the moment I don't remember why I had to fork it but for some reason the original firmware didn't work very well for me.
 The problem was that the THC was moving way too slowly.
 I have refactored the code a bit and broken out the THC stuff in `thc.c`.
-I've made some changes so that the THC uses timer 2 to generate interrupts at a frequency of 10 KHz (approximately, I think GRBL does some stuff that messes up the timing slightly) to generate the step pulses.
+I've made some changes so that the THC uses timer 2 to generate interrupts at a frequency of 10 KHz to generate the step pulses.
-When the THC step pulse goes high, it busy waits for 10 &mu;s before setting the pin low again.
+When the THC step pulse goes high, it busy waits for `THC_PULSE_TIME_US` microseconds before setting the pin low again.
 It works well enough for my use case.
 Do _not_ expect this to work if you need very high pulse frequencies, i.e if your desired `feedrate(mm/min) * steps_per_mm` is some number much higher than ~120k (what I tested with).
 If you need more speed, experiment with gear/pulley ratios or optimize `ISR(TIMER2_OVF_vect)` to reach higher pulse frequencies.

+**tldr:** For a regular Nema23 on the Z axis, stay below a microstepping factor of 4, or disable it entirely to make the THC as fast as possible.

 ## Notes regarding the THC
 I have modified the original implementation of the THC but the solution is still